Sanjay Gandhi National Park: History

+In 1996, the park was renamed to Sanjay Gandhi National Park, after Sanjay Gandhi.
+The same year, some forests from the Thane division were merged into the park, further expanding its total area to 103.84 km².

 Geography

 The park occupies most of the northern suburbs of Mumbai.
-To the west lie the suburbs of Goregaon, Malad, Kandivali, Borivali and Dahisar.
+To the west lie the suburbs of Goregaon, Malad, Kandivali, Borivali, and Dahisar.
 To the east lie the suburbs of Bhandup and Mulund.
-To the south lies the Aarey Milk Colony and the university campus of IIT Bombay.
-The northern reaches of this forest lie in Thane city.
-The park and the areas surrounding it, except Thane city, are all part of Mumbai.
+To the south lies the Aarey Milk Colony and the university campus of IIT Bombay.The northern reaches of this forest lie in Thane city.
+The park and the areas around it, except Thane city, are all part of Mumbai.
 It is the only protected forest located within the limits of a city.